 The entryway (foyer or entrance hall) is literally the first impression buyers will have of the interior of your home.
 Knowing how to stage the entryway is the first step in helping buyers establish a particular feeling about your house.
 As with all first impressions, buyers will form an opinion about your house within a matter of seconds — either positive or negative.
 If the first impression was a good one, they tend to look for attributes throughout the home tour that will support those initial feelings.

 Do you have a soaring ceiling or beautiful hardwood floors?
 How about a crack in the tile or an outdated light fixture?
-Identify the pros and cons of this space.
+Identify the pros and cons when you’re preparing to stage the entryway.
 What are some ways you can help emphasize your positive features to make them stand out and downplay your negatives?

 This area should be almost completely devoid of any untidiness.
 When in doubt, get rid of it.

-- Remove coat racks, shoe racks, key holders, leashes, etc. Basically get rid of any piece of furniture or decor designed to collect and organize the clutter of daily living.
+- Remove coat racks, shoe racks, key holders, leashes, etc. Get rid of any piece of furniture or decor designed to collect and organize the clutter of daily living.

 - Remove rugs and mats, at least for listing photos and showings.
 They are a visual distraction and break up the floor space, making it look smaller.
-The exception: if you’ve got really awful or damaged floors and need a distraction.
+The exception is if you’ve got awful or damaged floors and need a distraction.

 - Remove any items that allow the buyer to profile who lives there (i.e., religious icons, family photos, etc.) They create a distraction for buyers.